 In 1991, David Maister wrote an article titled: How Clients Choose.
 He described what it feels like to be a client.
 As you will see, he advises that clients feel they are taking a personal risk hiring a lawyer or law firm.
 They feel insecure, skeptical, concerned, exposed and threatened.

-David Maister’s article reminds me of advice, I received from my first mentor.
-It still resonates today.
+David Maister’s article reminded me of advice, I received from my first mentor.
+It still applies in 2019.
 He told me:

 When business clients find themselves in a jam, they want lawyers who inspire confidence.
 They want to believe you are the lawyer who can handle their problem.